Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Arrival SA (ARVL)

-Glancy+Prongay+%26amp%3B+Murray+LLP (“GPM”) reminds investors of the upcoming February 22, 2022 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Arrival SA (“Arrival” or the “Company”) (NASDAQ: ARVL) common stock between November 18, 2020 and November 19, 2021, inclusive (the “Class Period”).
+LOS ANGELES, Jan.
+07, 2022 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming February 22, 2022deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Arrival SA (“Arrival” or the “Company”) ( ARVL) common stock between November 18, 2020 and November 19, 2021, inclusive (the “Class Period”).

 On November 8, 2021, Arrival released its third quarter financial results, which revealed a loss of €26 million and an adjusted EBITDA loss of €40 million.
 The Company also revised its outlook, expecting “significantly lower vehicle volumes and revenue in 2022.”